samcyn/bot_me/README.md

-# bot_me
-Personal Assistant bot
+# Personal Assistant bot
-Work still in progress a proper readme will be available soon.
+checkout dev branch or the staging branch for more details.